Introduction to Agile (and Scrum)

 Thank you for listening to a webinar on this topic.
 I will be happy to take any questions at this time.
 If you think of any further questions after the webinar has concluded, please send an email and we will endeavour to provide an answer to your questions or make a comment in reply to your observations.

-We hope you’ve enjoyed this webinar will join us for future webinars.
+We hope you’ve enjoyed this webinar on agile business analysis and will join us for future webinars.
 Thank you.

 To learn more and get certified please see our Agile courses page.